nyachufemboy/Solium-Macro/README.md

 # Run Solium.ahk to launch the program

+Expect some bugs as this is a fairly new macro, if you want to contact me feel free to dm me on discord : 41ht

 Solium requires vip for paths to work. and requires specific auras for some paths to work. those are listed below.